Diamondbacks vs. Pirates Player Props Betting Odds

-Player prop bet odds for Christian Walker, Bryan Reynolds and others are listed when the Arizona Diamondbacks visit the Pittsburgh Pirates at PNC Park on Friday at 6:35 PM ET.
+Player prop bet odds for Bryan Reynolds, Christian Walker and others are listed when the Pittsburgh Pirates host the Arizona Diamondbacks at PNC Park on Saturday (first pitch at 4:05 PM ET).

 Bet on this matchup or its props with DraftKings!